E-Levine/Oyster-Reports/README.md

 # Monthly-Reports
-R code for compiling monthly reports from Excel data files into Word doucument outputs on the Molluscs network.
+R code for compiling monthly reports from Excel data files into Word doucument outputs on the Molluscs network using RMarkdown.

 Code will need to be downloaded to the correct R Project folder assocaited with the desired oyster project to ensure file mappings are accurate.
 Currently code exists for CERP and PBC reports.